Statistical Methods

 Brief description of the Unit

 This unit introduces students to the full range of descriptive statistical techniques, and also introduces the key concepts underlying statistical inference.
 A wide range of basic inferential techniques are introduced.
-Data from various disciplinary contexts is utilised, and there is a strong emphasis on computing skills, interpretation of computer output and communication of statistical results and conclusions.
+Data from various disciplinary contexts is utilised, and there is a strong emphasis on computing skills, statistical decision making, interpretation of computer output and communication of statistical results and conclusions.

 Grade Scheme: Graded (HD, D, C, P, MF, F, XF)